An Excerpt: Apistli

 “He did more than that, didn't he?”

 Again, Apistli remembered.
 He thought of the carts and carriages that had been overturned, dead horses and riders strewn about the roads.
-He remembered trying to avoid the rivulets of blood streaming dowhill between the cobblestones.
+He remembered trying to avoid the rivulets of blood streaming downhill between the cobblestones.
 There had been an oppressive heat that day, emanating from the fields and houses that had been set ablaze.
 He remembered the acrid smell of burning hair wafting from a window as he ran past.
 “He did,” he said solemnly.
 “The Slaughter of Ixaya.”

-The chronicler smiled in remembrance of her old friend, seeming to linger on a sweet memory, basking in its warmth.
+Remedios smiled in remembrance of her old friend, seeming to linger on a sweet memory, basking in its warmth.
 “Did she ever sing you the agonía I taught her?”

 Apistli calmed his heart, as he'd been taught to do as a young ranger.
 “Yes,” he said.
 And then he sang the first two lines of the melancholy song he'd only ever heard from the lips of Másatl's mother: